PierXuY/html-to-dash/README.md

 - By default, only tags in the dash.html module are supported.
 - Tags and attributes are checked, and those that are not supported are automatically removed.
 - If the provided HTML string is unclosed, div will be automatically added as the root tag.
-- The body and head tags will be automatically removed without notification, as these tags may be automatically supplemented by the lxml module and are not supported in dash.
+- The html, body, and head tags will be automatically removed without notification, as these tags may be automatically supplemented by the lxml module and are not supported in dash.

 ## Expanded usage
 ```python